ffdev-info/searching-for-a-signature/episodes/012-final-thoughts.md

 * Next time you have an unidentified file format:
   1. open it up in a hex editor, and,
   2. take a look.
-* Write a new signature and submit it to Pronom.
+* Write a new signature and submit it to PRONOM.
 * Share your knowledge with colleagues and support the next generation of file format researchers!!!
-* You can even use this template and build on it to tailor yours and your colleague's experiences.
+* You can even use this template and build on it to tailor yours and your colleagues' experiences.

 :::: testimonial